Rusty-Gravy/BoL-Scipts---Lib/README.md

 - Any Champion.

 **Challenger Series**
-- *A work-in-progress script based on Sida's Auto Carry (must be run at the same time) to try to improve the potential of what the script can achieve.*
+- *A work-in-progress script based on Sida's Auto Carry (must be run at the same time) to try to improve the potential of what the script can achieve.
+Visit http://forum.botoflegends.com/topic/64012- for more information.*
 - Ashe
 - Corki
 - Graves